Zeddaxe/Walkthroughs/README.md

-# InfoSec Lab Writeups
+# CTF Writeups

 Welcome to my GitHub repository!
-Here, I showcase my journey through various information security labs, focusing on both offensive and defensive security practices.
-This repository contains CTF writeups, LAB reports, and notes that document my learning experiences as I move forward in the world of cybersecurity.
+Here, I showcase my journey through various cyber security labs, focusing on both offensive and defensive security practices.
+This repository contains CTF writeups, LAB reports, and notes that document my learning experiences as I move forward in cybersecurity.

 ## 🚀 About This Repository